The Praat program is a tool for phonetics research and can be downloaded for free from praat.org.

 In Robert Podesva and Devyani Sharma (eds.): Research methods in linguistics, 375-396.
 Cambridge: Cambridge University Press.

 The following article can be read together with Praat’s Intro (under Help).
 It shows you some of the basic windows in Praat and how to work with TextGrids (it also explains how to create a corpus):

 The use of Praat in corpus research.

-In Jacques Durand, Ulrike Gut & Gjert Kristoffersen (eds.): Handbook of corpus phonology, 342-360.
+In Jacques Durand, Ulrike Gut & Gjert Kristoffersen (eds.): The Oxford handbook of corpus phonology, 342-360.
 Oxford: Oxford University Press.

 The following article describes Praat’s pitch extraction and HNR algorithms: